 You have to master being simple and clear before you can get sophisticated.
 Otherwise, you’re likely to end up with a mess.

 Another very common problem involves comma splices: two sentences connected by a comma rather than a period/full stop or semicolon.
-Most people (native English speakers included) have trouble here not because they don’t know the rule but because they don’t really know when a statement is and is not a grammatically complete sentence.
-In particular, two specific constructions tend are generally involved in this error.
-Because they are so often written incorrectly, many writers do not realize they are wrong at all.
-I strongly urge you to read this post because you may be making this mistake without even realizing it.
+Most people, native English speakers included, have trouble here not because they don’t know the rule but because they don’t really know when a statement is and is not a grammatically complete sentence.

 5) You (mis-)use too many big words

-When the IELTS marking guidelines refer to “less-common” vocabulary, they mean high-content, topic-specific words such as carbon-neutral emissions in an essay about the environment, or balcony, usher, and box officein a letter about going to a concert.
+When the IELTS marking guidelines refer to “less-common” vocabulary, they mean high-content, topic-specific words such as carbon-neutral emissions in an essay about the environment, or short-term rentals and housing bubble in an essay about housing in cities.

-They do not mean that you should write things like in a highly expeditious manner (or worse, in highly expeditious manner) instead of rapidly.
+The guidelines do NOT mean that you should write things like in a highly expeditious manner (or worse, in highly expeditious manner) instead of rapidly.
 You don’t get extra points for using fancy words where common, to-the-point ones are more appropriate.
 The point of the IELTS Writing Test is to show that you can use English as a vehicle to convey your ideas in a clear and coherent manner, not to demonstrate that you’ve memorized a dictionary.